bitmovin/streams-examples/streamcast/README.md

-# streamcast
+# StreamCast

-A chrome extension to record your Stream and share the result as a Bitmovin Stream.
-Built with Vite + React, and Manifest v3.
+StreamCast is a Chrome extension that allows you to record your screen and share the result as a Bitmovin Stream.
+This example is built using Vite, React, and Chrome Extension Manifest v3.

 ## Features

-- [x] Record your Stream
+- [x] Record your Screen
 - [x] Download the result as a video file
 - [x] Share the result as a Bitmovin Stream*
-- [x] Dark / Light mode
+- [x] Dark & Light mode

 ![screenshot1](readme/screenshot1.png)